 \begin{remark} To better package the information on 2-forms, the actual construction of $\AT_2$ in Corollary \ref{C4.4} is slightly different.
-This generalized (3+1) TQFT structure contains strictly less information than the monopole Floer 2-functor in Theorem \ref{T2.5}, since the functoriality of $a\in \HM_*(\BW)$ is completely ignored here. \end{remark}
+The gluing map \eqref{E1.1} has to be used in order to compose morphisms in the category $\AT_2$.
+This generalized (3+1) TQFT structure contains strictly less information than the monopole Floer 2-functor in Theorem \ref{T2.5}, since the functoriality of the element $a\in \HM_*(\BW)$ is completely ignored here. \end{remark}